MicrosoftDocs/xamarin-docs/docs/ios/deploy-test/compiling-for-different-devices.md

 ms.date: 03/18/2017
 ---

-# Compiling for Different Devices
+# Compiling for Different Devices in Xamarin.iOS

 The build properties of your executable can be configured from the Project's **iOS Build** properties page, which is found by right-clicking on the Project name and browsing to **Options > iOS Build** in Visual Studio for Mac, and **Properties** in Visual Studio: